The Great Piggy Bank Robbery

 The Great Piggy Bank Robbery is a 1946 Warner Bros.
 Looney Tunes theatrical cartoon directed by Bob Clampett.
 The cartoon was released on July 20, 1946, and stars Daffy Duck.
 The short is Clampett's penultimate Warner cartoon, produced shortly before he left the studio.

 Plot

 On a farm, Daffy Duck eagerly awaits his new Dick Tracy comic book, rushing to read it as soon as it arrives.
 Knocking himself out while imagining himself as "Duck Twacy", he embarks on a comical detective adventure.
-Mistaking ordinary objects for criminals, like a mousehole for the hideout of "Mouse Man," Daffy finds himself pursued by a colorful array of villains, including Snake Eyes, 88 Teeth, Hammerhead, Pussycat Puss, Bat Man, Double Header, Pickle Puss, Pumpkin Head, Neon Noodle, Jukebox Jaw, Wolfman and Rubber Head.
+Mistaking ordinary objects for criminals, like a mousehole for the hideout of "Mouse Man", Daffy finds himself pursued by a colorful array of villains, including Snake Eyes, 88 Teeth, Hammerhead, Pussycat Puss, Bat Man, Double Header, Pickle Puss, Pumpkin Head, Neon Noodle, Jukebox Jaw, Wolfman, Flattop, and Rubber Head.

 In a chaotic showdown, Daffy manages to outwit the villains with slapstick tactics, including turning Neon Noodle into a neon sign.
 Finally, he recovers the stolen piggy banks, including his own, and wakes up on the farm, unwittingly kissing a real pig.
 Recoiling in horror, Daffy flees, leaving the enamored pig declaring her love for him in amusement.